ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 while as winter crops, wheat and chickpea are readily available options.

-To keep some realism, but avoid some of the complicated detail that will be involved in simulating a real case study farm, we will consider here that the farmer determines the crop choice on three subsequent decisions:
+To keep some realism, but avoid some of the complicated detail that will be involved in simulating a real case study farm, we will consider here that the farmer determines the crop choice on only two subsequent decisions:

 - Absolute water availability
     During the sowing window, a threshold for water availability determines if a crop is sown at all or if the field is left fallow.